 CTM41310 - Particular bodies: unincorporated associations: examples

-There are a wide variety of unincorporated associations varying from small thrift clubs to substantial business organisations.
+There is a wide variety of unincorporated associations varying from small thrift clubs to substantial business organisations.
 In all cases, the facts of the particular organisation must be looked at.

 Unincorporated associations can include:

-Voluntary organisations that are unincorporated associations may fall within the scope of ESCC4 (see BIM24794 - BIM24797).
+Voluntary organisations that are unincorporated associations may fall within the scope of ESCC4, trading activities for charitable purposes (see BIM24794 - BIM24797).

 Religious communities devoted to prayer and contemplation may be unincorporated associations and not entitled to charitable exemption.
 ESCB10 allows concessionary relief such that the proportion of the community’s income corresponding to the maintenance cost for each individual is treated as the individuals’ income, with corresponding relief for personal allowances etc.